c-tek/vyos/docs/vyos-installation.md

 VYOS_API_KEY="<your-vyos-api-key>" # IMPORTANT: Replace with your actual VyOS API key AUTOMATION_API_KEYS="<your-automation-api-key-1>,<your-automation-api-key-2>" # IMPORTANT: Replace with your actual automation API keys
 JWT_SECRET="<your-jwt-secret>" # IMPORTANT: Replace with a strong, unique JWT secret
-# Default IP/Port ranges are now fallback if no active pools are configured in DB
+# Note: IP/Port ranges are now primarily managed via API endpoints.
-# If IP/Port pools are defined in the database and active, they will take precedence over these environment variables.
+# These environment variables serve as fallback if no active pools are configured in the database.
 # For more details on IP/Port allocation logic, see [`docs/networking.md`](docs/networking.md).
 VYOS_LAN_BASE="192.168.64."
 VYOS_LAN_START=100